Marc Messier

-Marc Messier, O.C., M.S.C. (born August 16, 1947) is a Canadian actor and filmmaker.
+Marc Messier, (August 16, 1947 – July 7, 2026) was a Canadian actor.

-Background

-Born in Granby, Quebec, Messier's 45-year acting career included the participation in several well-known films and television series.
+Life and career

+Messier was born in Granby, Quebec on August 16, 1947.

 After finishing his studies and developed his acting skills in college, he played in various theatrical shows across the province of Quebec plays including "Broue".
 It was in 1972, that he debuted his acting career in La Vie Rêvée and would make his first appearance in a television series in 1974 in Avec le temps.

-Messier's most extensive role was in the two-decade old television series Lance et Compte in which he played the role of Marc Gagnon, an all-star hockey player for the fictional NHL team of the Quebec National, a copycat version of the defunct Quebec Nordiques (now Colorado Avalanche).
-After his retirement, Gagnon went on to coach the team during two separate; the first starting during the second season and again during the fourth season of the called : Lance et Compte : Nouvelle generation.
-Messier played the role of Gagnon for the series six seasons from 1986 to the latest one in 2015 called Lance et Compte : La finale.
+Messier's most extensive role was in the two-decade old television series Lance et Compte in which he played the role of Marc Gagnon, a hockey player for the fictional National Hockey League team, the Quebec National.
+After his retirement as a player, Gagnon went on to coach the team on during the second and again fourth seasons of the series, Lance et Compte: Nouvelle Generation.
+Messier played the role of Gagnon for six seasons starting in 1986, and finally in 2015 in Lance et Compte: La finale.

 Messier also played the role of Bob in all four chapters of the popular Quebec film Les Boys, the story of a hockey team from a senior's league.

-He also played roles in other important films such as Jesus of Montreal and Le Sphinx and television series such as Les Voisins, La Petite Vie, Omertà and Urgence.
+He also played roles in other important films such as Jesus of Montreal and Le Sphinx, and television series such as Les Voisins, La Petite Vie, Omertà and Urgence.

-In addition to playing a role in the film The Sphinx (Le Sphinx) which played in 1995, he also co-produced it with Les Boys producer Louis Saia.
-Messier played in several other movies that was produced by Saia during his lengthy career.
+In addition to playing a role in the film Le Sphinx, which was released in 1995, he had also co-wrote it with Les Boys producer Louis Saia.
+Messier played in several other films that were produced by Saia during the course of his lengthy career.

+Messier died on July 7, 2026, at the age of 78.